 We specialize in photos of the names on all the memorials across Asia.
 We have all 25,000 names on the SINGAPORE / KRANJI MEMORIAL, all 27,000 names on the TAUKKYAN / RANGOON MEMORIAL, as well as all the other memorials such as SAI WAN, YOKOHAMA and LABUAN.
 We are happy to be able to supply names from all the memorials as well - FREE of CHARGE!

-We are pleased to announce that since the creation of the ASIA WAR GRAVES PHOTO GROUP in JULY 2012, we have distributed over 12,000 FREE war grave and memorial photos!
+We are pleased to announce that since the creation of the ASIA WAR GRAVES PHOTO GROUP in JULY 2012, we have distributed more than 15,000 FREE war grave and memorial photos!

 Another great source for FREE worldwide War Grave & Memorial photos . . .

-Recently we learned of another excellent organization with a website offering thousands of FREE war grave and memorial photos worldwide.
-British War Graves - War Graves Photographs, founded and operated for over 10 years by Mick McCann in the UK, provides free photos for almost all the world’s war cemeteries and more.
+An excellent organization in the UK with a website offering thousands of FREE war grave and memorial photos worldwide is British War Graves - War Graves Photographs.
+Founded and operated for over 10 years by Mick McCann in the UK, the site provides photos for almost all the world’s war cemeteries and more FREE.

 Click here for more information on free war grave and memorial photos and to visit their website.

-We would also like to hear from former POWs and their families if they have any knowledge that their relative or anyone they knew sailed on any of these three ships.
-We would be very grateful for any help we can get.
+We would also like to hear from former POWs and their families if they have any knowledge that their relative or anyone they knew sailed on either of these two ships.
+We would be very grateful for any help and information we can get.